Barge traffic moves after another Mississippi River snarl

 As of Thursday morning, some 50 vessels remained backed up in the channel, waiting for their turn to pass.

-Barge operators typically haul some $180 billion in goods annually, and the Mississippi River is their main artery with some 566 million tons ( 5 13.5 millions tonnes) of freight going up and down the inland waterway each year, according to the American Waterways Operators, a national trade association representing tugboats, tow boats and barges.
+Barge operators typically haul some $180 billion in goods annually, and the Mississippi River is their main artery with some 566 million tons (513.5 million metric tons) of freight going up and down the inland waterway each year, according to the American Waterways Operators, a national trade association representing tugboats, tow boats and barges.

 The drought’s effect on the river has caused logistical and financial woes for the barge industry.

-Barges must unload 17 tons (15 tonnes) of cargo for every one-inch loss of water and 204 tons (185 tonnes) for every one-foot (30.5 centimetre) loss of draft, said Tom Allegretti, president of the trade association.
+Barges must unload 17 tons (15 metric tons) of cargo for every one-inch loss of water and 204 tons (185 metric tons) for every one-foot (30.5 centimeter) loss of draft, said Tom Allegretti, president of the trade association.

 Draft is the vertical distance between the ship’s waterline and the lowest point of its keel.

-Allegretti said it would take 130 semi trucks or 570 rail cars to haul the freight unloaded by one large barge on the Mississippi River under those conditions.
+It would take 360 semi trucks and 80 rail cars to haul the freight unloaded by one tow on the Mississippi River under those conditions, said Ann McCulloch, spokeswoman for the American Waterways Operators.

 With 97 vessels idle on Monday and Tuesday, and 105 vessels idle on Wednesday, according to Gomez, that’s nearly $3 million in lost revenues in three days.

-Note: (This story is corrected with forecast in Aug.
-23 story for water levels near Greenville and Memphis in paragraphs 18 and 19)